Our Mission

 Our commitment to our neighbors must be unwavering in guaranteeing that every person has access to good, fresh, healthy food.

 Every person will be treated with dignity and respect.
-The voice of the recipient and lived experience will focus our awareness to provide equity for all.
+The lived experiences of our neighbors, friends, and family will channel our efforts to provide equity for all.

 Our Community

-Foster collaboration to uplift community voices and offer engagement in all areas of the food system from growing to distribution.
+We seek to work together to uplift community voices and offer engagement in all areas of the food system, from cultivation, to distribution, to consumption.

 Our vision is to create a pantry space that is welcoming, providing respect and compassion in a dignified way to our neighbors in need.
 We will provide good healthy food in a client choice shopping area with space to meet people, learn and takeaway information and ideas that will improve their health and quality of life.